yousefh112/Color-Classifier/README.md

 ## Video Demonstration

-Check out our exciting video demonstration to see the Color Classifier project in action:[text](<../Videos/Screencast from 24-04-24 02:29:24.webm>)
+Check out our exciting video demonstration to see the Color Classifier project in action:
+/home/yousef/Videos/Screencast from 24-04-24 02:29:24.webm

 ## Contributors